Sant720/sandwich/content/docs/sandwich/how-to.md

 ## Storage and transportation

-- **For optimal cohesion before transportation**, wrap the sandwich in parchment or plastic foil and **press for 10-20 minutes**.
+- **For optimal cohesion before transportation**, wrap the sandwich in parchment or plastic film and **press for 10-20 minutes**.
-- **For storing**, tightly wrap the sandwich, press for 10-20 minutes, and refrigerate in an air-tight container.
+- **For storing**, tightly wrap the sandwich, press for 10-20 minutes, and refrigerate in an airtight container.
 This will help preserve texture and prevent moisture migration.
 - **See [Moisture](/docs/sandwich/core-principles/#moisture)** to prevent issues with structural stability.

 ---